crispinalan/talkcalendar/README.md

 Using the binary image together with a menu editor is a universal approach for getting Talk Calendar installed on most Gtk4 distros.

+### Working Directory

+Make sure that the **phoneme** wav file directory (this stores the phoneme sound files of short duration) is located in working directory.
+The phoneme directory can be found by downloading the binary image.
+If you do not set the a working directory it will most likely be your home directory.
+The database called "eventsdb.csv" will be located in the working directory.

+### Ubuntu*

-*With Ubuntu 21.10 the base Gtk4 libraries can be installed using
+With Ubuntu 21.10 the base Gtk4 libraries can be installed using
 ```
 sudo apt install libgtk-4-1
 ```